jax-parker/rock-paper-scissors-lizard-spock/README.md

 ## Summary
 The live project can be found [Here](https://jax-parker.github.io/rock-paper-scissors-lizard-spock/)<br>
 This project is front end only with no back-end functionality, the testing performed will be on the visual effects, layout and the correct operation of the game.
 Testing to be done on at least three browsers and all screen sizes.

-No elements should overlap another container div.

-All buttons should work with the appropriate function.

 ## Accessibility Testing